cardano-foundation/CIPs/CIP-0120/README.md

 ### Characters

-The constitution text MUST only contain UTF-8 characters.
+The constitution text MUST only contain printable text characters in UTF-8 encoding.

 ### Lines